adambiltcliffe/codex/readme.md

 Building cards and upgrade cards

 Simultaneous hero limit
-Choice of tech specs to unlock
-Tech Lab and Heroes' Hall
+Choice of tech specs to unlock and requirement to unlock right spec to play cards Tech Lab and Heroes' Hall

 Unstoppable, long-range, two lives, deathtouch, other abilities